Our Holiday Decor

 More Favorite Tree Ornament Pieces:

-The kids do not care about them (of course), because what kid cares about linen.
-They would rather pull out their PBK Quilted Stockings.
-I bought and added onto these adorable stockings when they are on sale just before Thanksgiving.
+The kids would obviously rather pull out their PBK Quilted Stockings.
 We chose not to monogram them because the kids like to trade off.

 Other Favorite Stockings: